hyperledger/besu-docs/docs/private-networks/how-to/monitor/loki.md

 !!! note

-    If using the pipeline regex stage in `Promtail`, configuration must match the your log format.
+    If using the pipeline regex stage in `Promtail`, configuration must match your log format.

 To view the GoQuorum Quickstart network logs in Loki: